DynamicLoader/Archived/README.md

 Everyone who is interested in it can download it and extract to a local directory,and then use git to view its history.

 ## About License
-Each achieved repository is licensed by the license file in it.
+Each archived repository is licensed by the license file in it.
 Different repository may be licensed by different license.